Table of Contents

 Rituals and Festivals

-- The Bozo people of the Niger Delta hold the Saba festival to honor the river spirit.
+- The Bozo people of the Niger Delta hold the Saba festival to honor the river spirit, featuring boat processions and offerings to ensure bountiful fishing.

-- In the Senegal valley, the Lébu fishermen performed offerings before the fishing season.
+- In the Senegal valley, the Lébu fishermen performed offerings before the fishing season to ask for protection and abundance.

-- Rivers were used for ritual purification before marriage or after childbirth.
+- Rivers were used for ritual purification before marriage or after childbirth, emphasizing their role in personal and communal renewal.

 Art, Music, and Oral Literature